Aryo15/Proxima/docs/development/api/index.rst

 API
 ===

-This is the software API for FlaskBB, such as interfaces, models, exceptions and provided implementations where appropriate.
+This is the software API for Ekaayam, such as interfaces, models, exceptions and provided implementations where appropriate.

 .. toctree::